I’ve found a vulnerability in Perl

 The authors email address is usually available in the documentation, or on their page on metacpan.org.

-When authors receive a vulnerability reports, they will usually need some time to:
+When authors receive a vulnerability report, they will usually need some time to:

 Please allow for some time for authors and potential downstream distributions to coordinate fixes before going public.
 It is not unusual for authors to request extensions to any proposed disclosure date.